It isn’t always straightforward to find the best Singapore lawyer for your case

 In such cases, you do not have the luxury of taking the time to Google, research and shortlist of best lawyer.
 You are likely to care more about getting an immediate resolution rather than cost differences.
 If you have friends or family members who know lawyers, you can tap into that legal network to get a lawyer who is willing to help you out immediately.

 However, if you are planning to end your marriage and want to know your options thoroughly, it might be better to get a second opinion on issues.
 In such cases where the issue is less urgent, it is worthwhile for you to get a different/second opinion on the issue.
-By listening to different point of views, you can then make an informed decision on the course of action you should take and hire the best lawyer to represent your case.
+By listening to several different point of views, you can then make an informed decision on the course of action you should take and hire the best lawyer to represent your case.

 The truth is that not all law firms offer the same price structures.
 There are generally 3 types of payment schemes: